 Sam Ellis is Associate Head of the Bachelor of Music (BMus) degree programme, working closely with School of Music staff in the delivery of the undergraduate curriculum.
 He teaches in a broad range of core and elective subject areas, supports wellbeing across the whole student journey, and plays a key role in ensuring the continued academic and professional relevance of the BMus.

-Sam gained a first-class BA (Hons) in music and an MPhil on chamber music in interwar Britain, both from the University of Wales at Bangor.
+Sam gained a first-class BA (Hons) in music, and an MPhil on chamber music in interwar Britain, both from the University of Wales, Bangor.
 He then undertook AHRC-funded doctoral research on the music of Arthur Bliss.
-He lectured in music at Bangor for eight years, latterly serving as an advisor in arts pedagogy at the Higher Education Academy.
-Sam came to Scotland in 2013 as a senior lecturer at Glasgow Caledonian University, specialising in professional learning and the pursuit of expert practice.
-He has since written and spoken extensively on curriculum design.
-Sam is a Senior Fellow of the Higher Education Academy.
-He joined RCS in 2019.
+He lectured in music at Bangor for eight years, latterly serving as an advisor in arts pedagogy for the Higher Education Academy.